Can You Get Lip Fillers While Breastfeeding?

 I've also asked Nelly, the Rise Midwives breastfeeding consultant to help with them.

-Yes, you can get lip fillers while breastfeeding, however we can't say it's definitely safe.
-The general advice is to 'avoid elective cosmetic procedures while breastfeeding'.
+In short - yes, you can get lip fillers while breastfeeding, however, we can't say it's definitely safe.
+The general advice from doctors is to 'avoid elective cosmetic procedures while breastfeeding'.
 This is because most pharmaceutical products aren't tested on pregnant or breastfeeding women, which is why they can't give a clear answer.

 Hyaluronic acid is a natural substance found in the body, so it's unlikely to pose significant risks.
-However, we have no evidence of its safety, so we can't say it's definitely safe.
+However, we have no evidence of its safety, so we can't say it's 100% safe for the baby or milk supply.
 The local anaesthetic used for these type of cosmetic treatments is considered relatively safe for use.

 The two main risk factors are: